seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/objects11.md

 Write a function called "getElementOfArrayProperty".

-Given an object, a key, and a numerical index, "getElementOfArrayProperty" returns the value of the element at the given index of the array located within the given object at the given key.
+Given a dictionary, a key, and a numerical index, "getElementOfArrayProperty" returns the value of the element at the given index of the list located within the given dictionary at the given key.

 Notes:
-* If the array is empty, it should return undefined.
+* If the list is empty, it should return None.
-* If the given index is out of range of the array located at the given key, it should return undefined.
+* If the given index is out of range of the list located at the given key, it should return None.
-* If the property at the given key is not an array, it should return undefined.
+* If the property at the given key is not a list, it should return None.
-* If there is no property at the key, it should return undefined.
+* If there is no property at the key, it should return None.

 ```
-var obj = {
+obj = {'key': ['Jamil', 'Albrey']}

- key: ['Jamil', 'Albrey']
-};
-var output = getElementOfArrayProperty(obj, 'key', 0);
+output = getElementOfArrayProperty(obj, 'key', 0)
-console.log(output); // --> 'Jamil'
+print(output) # --> 'Jamil'
 ```